isair/tensorflow-load-csv/README.md

     temperature: (f) => (f < 50 ?
 [1, 0] : [0, 1]), // cold or hot classification
   }, // Map values based on which column they are in before they are loaded into tensors.
   flatten: ['temperature'], // Flattens the array result of a mapping so that each member is a new column.
-  shuffle: true, // Pass true to shuffle with a fixed seed, or a string to use it as a seed for the shuffling.
+  shuffle: true, // Pass true to shuffle with a fixed seed, or a string to use as a seed for the shuffling.
   splitTest: true, // Splits your data in half.
-You can also provide a certain row count for the test data, or a percentage string (e.g. 10%).
+You can also provide a certain row count for the test data, or a percentage string (e.g. '10%').
-  prependOnes: true, // Prepends a column of 1s to your features and testFeatures tensors, useful for linear regression.
-  standardise: true, // Calculates mean and variance for each feature column using data only in features, then standardises the values in features and testFeatures.
+  standardise: ['height'], // Calculates mean and variance for each feature column using data only in features, then standardises the values in features and testFeatures.
 Does not touch labels.
+  prependOnes: true, // Prepends a column of 1s to your features and testFeatures tensors, useful for regression problems.
 });

 features.print();